v1X3Q0/graceTray/README.md

    0x00005555555547ad <+211>:	ret
 ```

 We want to break somewhere towards the beginning of the main, and the third argument of the args.txt should be 0x00005555555547ad, the return statement.
+We can then run our script with source gdbTrace.py.

+Lastly we run the file genSetColorTrace.py with inputs for our functions beginning, end and the input file generated gdbTrace.txt.
+The file gdbTrace.txt.py can then be used for our idb.

 running this twice with input kol and mol shows:
 ![windbgScreen](https://github.com/v1X3Q0/graceTray/blob/master/images/correct.png)